top of page

 If you reach the age of 65 and meet the eligibility criteria for Medicare while employed by a company employing 20 or more individuals, your employer group health plan will become your primary payer, and Medicare will act as a secondary payer.
 In this case, your employer’s plan pays first, and Medicare covers some of the costs that your employer’s plan doesn’t.

-If your employer has fewer than 20 employees, Medicare becomes your primary health insurance and your employer’s plan is a secondary payer.
+If your employer has fewer than 20 employees, Medicare becomes your primary health insurance, and your employer’s plan is a secondary payer.

 With small group insurance, it’s highly recommended to enroll in both Medicare Part A and Part B as soon as you are eligible.
-If you do not enroll in Medicare once you are eligible, your employer coverage may refuse to pay your claims.
+If you do not enroll in Medicare once you qualify, your employer coverage may refuse to pay your claims.
 That’s why enrolling in Medicare Part B is essential to avoid any gaps in coverage.

 Remember that failing to enroll in Medicare Part B when you become eligible for Medicare will also result in a hefty late penalty, as your small employer’s group health coverage will not qualify as creditable coverage for Medicare.

-When it comes to Part D, this Medicare plan usually doesn’t coordinate well with the employer’s drug plan so we don’t advise keeping that insurance and Medicare.
+When it comes to Part D, this Medicare plan usually doesn’t coordinate well with the employer’s drug plan, so we don’t advise keeping that insurance and Medicare.

-I LOVE MY HSA, HOW DOES MEDICARE WORK WITH HEALTH SAVINGS ACCOUNTS?
+I LOVE MY HSA HOW DOES MEDICARE WORK WITH HEALTH SAVINGS ACCOUNTS?

 Once you enroll in any part of Medicare (Part A or Part B), you can no longer contribute to your HSA.
 This includes not only new contributions but also any employer contributions.